Online learning, or distant education, brings learning closer to knowledge-seekers. Learning online learning is currently growing in popularity.

 We encourage you to consider taking our online French courses and continue to explore the many benefits that Master Your French has to offer.
 Happy enrolling, French learners!

 To stay up to date on the latest French learning materials, connect with Master Your French on social media.
-You can follow us on Instagram @masteryourfrench, Twitter @myourfrench, YouTube at Master Your French, and with our weekly newsletter.
+You can follow us on Instagram @masteryourfrench, Twitter @myourfrench, and on YouTube at Master Your French.